reiver/tell-a-story/README.md

 ## Preamble

-But before I tell you _how_ to tell a story, let me tell you a story of my own.
+But before I offer some advice on _how_ you could _tell a story_, let me tell you a story_ of my own.

 This story is about how I realized just how important **telling a story** can be.